Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Non-relativistic effective field theory

-In a low energy experiment, the system is probed at time scales much longer than $1/m$.
-To proceed with deriving the EFT, we thus need to integrate out rapidly oscillating modes.
-This can be achieved by coarse-graining the equation of motion in time.
 This procedure eliminates highly oscillatory contributions while preserving their impact on the slowly varying dynamics.
+We have the following useful identities as a result of the defined smearing operator:

-It is important to note that while we have assumed $\psi$ to be dominated by a slowly varying mode, sub-dominant rapidly oscillating modes will also be induced due to non-linear dynamics.
+Applying this formalism to the non-relativistic scalar field $\psi$, we note that although $\psi$ is assumed to be dominated by a slow mode in the nonrelativistic limit, nonlinear interactions generically induce subdominant, rapidly oscillating components.
 These fast-modes can backreact on the slow-mode and influence its long term behavior.
-While, at leading order in the EFT (which is our primary focus in this paper), we can neglect the fast-modes, we will see in Sec.~\ref{SecIII} that a few fast-modes will contribute to the leading order effective fluid description.
-Furthermore, since fast-modes must be considered at higher orders of the EFT, for completeness, we briefly outline the procedure for integrating them out.
-For a more detailed discussion, refer to Refs.~\cite{Namjoo:2017nia, Salehian:2020bon}.
+While, at leading order in the EFT (which is our primary focus in this paper), we can neglect the fast-modes, we will see this in Sec.~\ref{SecIII} that a few fast-modes will contribute to the leading order effective fluid description.